 Not all people think to look for head lice at the gym.
 Yet, people bring personal items, use towels and leave items laying around all over locker rooms and gym floors.
 Do you share a locker with a friend at your gym?
 Do you make sure to use a clean towel at every workout?
 Have you ever thought to deep clean your gym bag or equipment?
 Head lice are definitely something that can be passed on from your encounters at the gym.
 Take notice next time, and steer clear of possible head lice risks.

 Many experts agree that direct head to head contact is much riskier than these types of scenarios.
 However, they do happen, and people do contract head lice from places that head lice have fallen off onto or crawled onto.
 Check yourself for head lice and ensure that your household stays head lice free.

 Don’t know what to look for?
-Contact Lice Clinics of America for a head screening.
+Contact Lice Clinics of Texas for a head screening.
 We can show you how to look for head lice and give you advice on treatment options.